RaphaelMaschinsen/AutoDoc/README.md

 - **Code Summaries**: Provides summaries for individual files, including details on their public interface and implementation.
 - **Support for Paired Files**: Automatically pairs related files (e.g., `.h` and `.cpp`, shader files) and generates combined summaries.
 - **Customizable Structure**: Ensures that the README structure can be easily tailored to your project's needs.
-- **Intelligent Relevance Scoring**: Assigns relevance scores to different components of your project to prioritize critical files.
+- **Intelligent Relevance Scoring**: Assigns relevance scores to different components of your project to prioritize critical files and document them first.

 ## Installation